 Exxxotica, a large adult-themed expo that started in 2006, was held in Chicago last weekend.
 While the event is broad and claims to be a “love and sex” catch-all event (including seminars and presentations related to BDSM, swing lifestyle, sexual health, toys, etc.), it is largely focused on the adult industry.
 Indeed, since its inception Exxxotica has hosted large name porn stars like Jenna Jameson and Ron Jeremy, and it promises to connect fans with their favorite stars.

 In its 11th year, changes in the expo have reflected changes in the industry itself.
-Most notably, there has been a huge shift away from mainstream studio porn production to that of decentralized sex camming.
-J. Handy, the director of Exxxotica, recalled that the first year that MyFreeCams (one of the leading webcam sites) was present was in 2012 with a 10×30’ booth and 8-10 cam girls.in contrast, the same site exhibited with a 50×60’ booth and over 200 cam models in Chicago last weekend.
+Most notably, there has been a huge shift away from mainstream studio porn production to that of independent content creation.
+J. Handy, the director of Exxxotica, recalled that the first year that MyFreeCams was present was in 2012 with a 10×30’ booth and 8-10 cam girls.in contrast, the same site exhibited with a 50×60’ booth and over 200 cam models in Chicago last weekend.
 In addition to MyFreeCams, other cam sites such as Chaturbate, Cam4, and LiveJasmine were present.

 The massive influx of webcam models at the event points to a shift in the industry; a shift from studios once concentrated in Los Angeles to private production in models’ own bedrooms.
 When asked on Twitter how much money is in the porn industry, mainstream porn actress turned webcam model Shawna Leneé (who attended) said: